blmstrm/palindrome/README.md

 `mvn install`

-The jar file obtained if executed will calculate and display the biggest palindrome being a product of two 3-digit numbers.
+The jar file obtained, if executed will calculate and display the biggest palindrome being a product of two 3-digit numbers.

 The method `findPalindrome(long nDigits)` can take any valid `long` as input and will compute the biggest palindrome as a product of two factors with `nDigits` digits.